zk5160/Homeless-Donation-Organization/docs/DesignDoc.md

 * Toiletries
 * Food

 The site will utilize persistence, updating quantities and prices as per user purchases and admin changes.
-Users will have the ability to sort items by various properties (price, A-Z), toggle dark-mode, and use discount codes in checkout.
+Users will have the ability to sort items by various properties (price, quantity, A-Z) and (potentially) toggle dark-mode.

 ### Purpose
 An E-store that enables users to purchase products to donate to homeless individuals in need, and recieve discount codes if they are returning customers.
 Admins have the ability to add and change item quantities and prices at their own discretion.